All content tagged with: Regulation

 Post List

 2020-21 Has Revealed Problems in Supply Chains and Distribution The various crises of the past year have disrupted many industries, and transportation logistics is no exception.
-The pandemic has demonstrated the fragility of our supply chains, as logistics providers have been overwhelmed and overworked and businesses have been…Turtle Shuttles, Inching Their Way Forward To Commercial Deployment
+The pandemic has demonstrated the fragility of our supply chains, as logistics providers have been overwhelmed and overworked and businesses…Turtle Shuttles, Inching Their Way Forward To Commercial Deployment

 In January of this year, the United States Department of Transportation and the National Science & Technology Council released Automated Vehicles 4.0: Ensuring American Leadership in Automated Vehicles Technologies (“AV 4.0”).
-The report is intended to act as a set of unifying principles across 38 federal departments, agencies, commissions,…Delivery Drones Within the U.S. and an FAA Proposal That Could Make it That Much Easier
+The report is intended to act as a set of unifying principles…Delivery Drones Within the U.S. and an FAA Proposal That Could Make it That Much Easier